Abdul Rahman Abanda

-Abdul Rahman Abanda (born 24 August 1990), known as Abanda Rahman, is an Indonesian professional footballer who plays as a centre-back.
+Abdul Rahman Abanda (born 24 August 1990), known as Abanda Rahman, is an Indonesian professional footballer who plays as a centre-back for Liga Nusantara club Gresik United.

 Early life

 His popular nickname "Abanda" comes from when he was volunteering at an orphanage in Makassar in 2005 and the children there gave him the nickname.

 Club career

 Kalteng Putra

 In 2019, Abanda Rahman signed a one-year contract with Indonesian Liga 1 club Kalteng Putra.
 He made his league debut on 26 July 2019 in a match against TIRA-Persikabo at the Pakansari Stadium, Cibinong.

 PSIS Semarang

 He was signed for PSIS Semarang to play in Liga 1 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Lalenok United

 In January 2021, PSIS Semarang announce Rahman was loaned to Lalenok United.
 He was recruited to ahead of the Liga Futebol Timor-Leste competition and the AFC Cup play-offs.
 However, because the competition did not run, the PSIS Semarang withdrew Abanda Rahman.